About Geometro

 Below a nine-year old boy is building a soccer-ball structure (also known as Buckyball or truncated icosahedron).
 He is following only one rule – two hexagons and one pentagon have to meet at every vertex of the structure.

-For parents and children
+Parents and children

 The first workshop for parents and children was presented in May 2011 at a conference of Ontario Association for Mathematics Education (OAME) in Windsor, Ontario.
-Here is a glimps of the workshop.

 The presenter

 The workshops are presented by Aniceta Skowron, Ph.D.
 Aniceta is a crystallographer, researcher and an educator.
-Here you can find a list of her recent conference presentations and workshops and here you can read some comments from workshops participants.

-Copyright © 2004 - 2011 Aniceta Skowron, Geometro.
+Copyright © 2004 - 2017 Aniceta Skowron, Geometro.
 All rights reserved. brightsidemedia.com 2011